Pennsylvania Online Gambling FAQ

 Can I play at legal Pennsylvania online casinos?

 With the passing of the H 271 bill, online casinos can now legally operate within the state.
 And with this new legislation, 13 licenses for online gambling sites were authorized.
-While the bill passed in 2017, there are no online casinos currently active at the time of writing.
-The PGCB recently announced that nine casinos have applied for comprehensive licenses, however.
-Among those licenses were Philadelphia's famous Sugarhouse Casino; a brand who already operates an NJ online casino.
+In July 2019, the first wave of PA online casinos went live.
+Among those sites were Philadelphia's famous Sugarhouse Casino; a brand who already operates an NJ online casino.

 What type of online gambling is legal in Pennsylvania?